dltj/dltj-blog/_posts/2024-06-21-ils-without-patron-data-folio.md

 ## Conclusion and the Way Forward
 {: #call-to-action}
 FILP, as described above, still has some potential ways to correlate library activity to a specific patron and possibly de-anonymize that person.
-This blog post is already nearly 2,000 words, so I'll save that discussion for another post.
+This blog post is already nearly 2,000 words, so I put [that discussion plus a few other open questions](https://dltj.org/article/ils-without-patron-data-details/) in the next post.

 FOLIO's architecture is excellent because it is _almost possible_ to build the FOLIO Identity Limited Platform—FILP—today.
 Replace a few back-end modules and add API endpoints where capabilities are scoped to an individual user record, and we're pretty much there.